Helen Hardman, BA (Hons) Art, Philosophy and Contemporary Practices (2.1) 2012.

 ABOUT MY BLOG

-Originally intended as a means of retaining any sense of creativity after graduating, this blog is a living documentation of what happens when you step out of the undergraduate bubble.
-Consider it a sketchbook, a collaboration of notes and inspiration, an art piece in itself.
-It’s a little bit of everything.
+Originally intended as a means of retaining any sense of creativity after graduating, this blog was trying to be a documentation of what happens when you step out of the undergraduate bubble.
+My aim was to create a sketchbook, a collaboration of notes and inspiration, an art piece in itself, a little bit of everything; it didn’t really work.

 ABOUT MY WORK